MarchonMilwaukee/MarchonMilwaukee.github.io/_posts/events/2017-09-05-crossing-the-line-uwm.md

 Interact with a traveling exhibit created by the Wisconsin Historical Society while its at the UW-Milwaukee Libraries.
 "Crossing the Line: The Fair Housing Marches of 1967-1968" examines the practices and prejudices that led to segregation in Milwaukee and chronicles the school desegregation and fair housing movements of the 1960s.

-The exhibit is on display at the [University of Wisconsin-Milwaukee Libraries](http://uwm.edu/libraries/) (2311 East Hartford Avenue • Milwaukee, WI) from 8/16/17 to 9/5/17.
+The exhibit is on display at the [University of Wisconsin-Milwaukee Libraries](http://uwm.edu/libraries/) (2311 East Hartford Avenue, Milwaukee, WI) from 8/16/17 to 9/5/17.